RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 ## Site Updates

-You’ll now have a lot more access to tools on the site to help you as a developer.
+You now have access to many more tools on the site to help you as a developer.

 ### Want to Develop Games